-No need to apply for planning permission
+No need to require planning permission for this type of conversion.

-Listed properties and homes in conservation areas
+Listed properties and homes in conservation areas.

-An attic with a low ceiling (you need at least 2m head height)
+An attic with a low ceiling (you need at least 2m head height).

-Design limitation - stairs will have to be in the centre of the loft
+Design limitation - stairs will have to be in the centre of the loft space.

-Dormer conversions are prevalent amongst home-owners in London as they don't require a great deal of change.
-They can be added either to the back or the front of the house and involve removing a part of the roof and erecting vertical walls a small distance away from the original roof edge.
-A flat roof is then constructed, giving the conversion a box-like shape.
+Dormer loft conversions are prevalent amongst homeowners as they don't require a great deal of change.
+This type of loft conversion can be added either to the back or the front of the house and involve removing part of the existing roof and erecting vertical walls a small distance away from the original roofs edge.
+A flat roof is then constructed giving a box-like shape.

-All types of properties - terraced, semi-detached and detached
+All types of properties - terraced, semi-detached and detached.

 Possibility of having a Juliet balcony added